 Often shipments only contain kids’ shoes or stock of one shoe model.
 Call your local Nike Factory and ask when they typically receive their “transfer” shipments, which contain better quality shoes and more inventory.
 These shipments occur about every two weeks.

-14. Ask about storeroom inventory if you don’t see your size.
+11. Ask about Nike Factory storeroom inventory if you don’t see your size.

-15. Get products not available at one location shipped to you for free.
+12. Get Nike products not available at one location shipped to you for free.

-16. Ask about returned items behind the checkout.
+13. Ask about returned Nike items behind the checkout.